trevorgokey/besmarts/doc/graph_io.rst

 [#6H3X4x0!rA+0:2](!@;-[#1H0X1x0!rA+0])(!@;-[#1H0X1x0!rA+0])(!@;-[#1H0X1x0!rA+0])!@;-[#6H3X4x0!rA+0:1](!@;-[#1H0X1x0!rA+0:3])(!@;-[#1H0X1x0!rA+0:4])!@;-[#1H0X1x0!rA+0]
 [#1H0X1x0!rA+0:3]!@;-[#6H3X4x0!rA+0:1](!@;-[#1H0X1x0!rA+0:4])(!@;-[#1H0X1x0!rA+0:5])!@;-[#6H3X4x0!rA+0](!@;-[#1H0X1x0!rA+0])(!@;-[#1H0X1x0!rA+0])!@;-[#1H0X1x0!rA+0]

 As expected, there are only 2 unique atoms, bonds, angles, torsions, and out-of-planes for ethane.
 A few words about the returned structures.
 The structures contain all nodes and edges from the original graph, but only the primary nodes are selected.
-This results in a SMARTS pattern that extends the entire molecule, but only the internal coordinate is tagged.
+This results in a SMARTS pattern that extends the entire molecule, but only the internal coordinate is indexed.
 This is the default behavior.
-Nearly all structure methods only operate on the selection; the unselected atoms in the graph serve other purposes and are kept for certain functionality such as mapping and searching.
+Nearly all structure methods only operate on the selection;
+the unselected atoms in the graph serve other purposes and are kept for certain functionality such as mapping and searching.
 We can prune the graphs to only contain the primary nodes in the internal coordinate:

 .. code-block:: python